Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Foundations for Data-driven Approaches

-where $\tau$ is the tension in the tendons and $K\triangle y^{k+1}=\triangle\tau$ defines the linear relationship between the tension and the actuator input. $\triangle x_d$ is the desired displacement for the end effector and the minimal tension $\epsilon$ guarantees that the tendons are taut in order to avoid tendon slack.
+The actuation variables are derived as the cost function in an optimization problem considering the constraints of the Jacobian matrix and target end position for control.
+The control strategy for step $k+1$ can be shown as

-The online updating Jacobian matrix endows the control strategy with the capability of following the desired trajectories with the obstacles near the end and along the robot \cite{14MY}.
-Thereafter, these authors include force control in their following paper \cite{16MY}.
-A simple contact force model is introduced to build the relationship between force and end effector motion.
-Hence force control is involved in the Jacobian model control, and this method guarantees a gentle but stable touch.
-The same control strategy is implemented in \cite{17MY} for cardiac ablation.
-Owing to the high-disturbance environment, the Jacobian matrix is updated according to the variable differences with a longer horizon for disturbance rejection.
-Except for the mentioned optimization method, the inverse Jacobian matrix is also utilized for control \cite{18ML} in pair of the Jacobian matrix.
+where $\triangle x_d$ is the desired displacement for the end effector.
+The actuation value $y^k+\triangle y^{k+1}$ is constrained between the minimal and maximal actuation value $y_{min}$ and $y_{max}$ according to the robot structure.
+Except for the optimization control method in Eq. \ref{eq3_2}, the inverse Jacobian matrix is also utilized for control \cite{18ML}.

-Considering intrinsic friction, elasticity, and the interaction with the unstructured environment, the Jacobian matrix and its inverse matrix in the last step may not be accurate and suitable for this step.
-It is challenging for the original Jacobian model to face complex modeling and control tasks due to its oversimplification.
-Therefore, some researchers try to adapt this model for various applications, like the long horizon in \cite{17MY}.
-For example, \cite{20YW} emphasizes that there may be a significant deviation between the estimated and real Jacobian matrix, and this work alleviates this issue by smoothing the activation value of each actuator.
-Also, \cite{22MV} adjust the Jacobian matrix by multiplying a rotating matrix that considers the difference between the intended motion and measured motion.
-The fusion of sensing information from the camera and FBG provides accurate position variables as the Jacobian model input in \cite{20XW}, and such an approach can lead to a stable and correct Jacobian matrix.
+Considering \zc{nonlinearity and hysteresis of soft robots}, the Jacobian matrix in the last step may not be accurate and suitable for this step.
+It is challenging for the original Jacobian \zc{estimation method} to face complex tasks due to its oversimplification.
+Therefore, some researchers try to adapt this method for various applications.
+For example, the authors of \cite{20YW} also emphasize that there may be a significant deviation between the estimated and real Jacobian matrix, and they alleviate this issue by smoothing the activation values. \zc{Force-displacement model is included for force control in \cite{16MY}.} When end effector and actuation displacement between only one step is involved in \cite{14MY}, the displacement among multiple steps is utilized in \cite{17MY}.
+Also, the Jacobian matrix is adjusted in \cite{19MV} by multiplying a rotating matrix considering the difference between the intended and measured motions. \zc{The fusion of sensing information from a camera and FBG provides accurate positions in \cite{20XW} for stable and precise Jacobian matrix estimation. }